SocialCryptoCoin/SocialCoin/README.md

 Charities and research facilities will be chosen by the community on a monthly basis, receiving a chunk of the charity fund.
 The charity fund starts with 5% of the total coins value and is open for extra donations from anyone in the community.

+Ports: 8945 for wallet and mining, 8946 for RPC